 Most times, the shrimp are sautéed in the sesame oil with garlic and ginger.
 I’ve added those ingredients to the general tso sauce instead in this recipe to keep things even simpler.

 The resulting flavor is the same and there’s one less cooking step with this approach.
+If making the sauce seems too daunting, try this shrimp lo mein recipe instead which uses just soy sauce and teriyaki for that rich savory takeout noodle sauce.

 HOW TO MAKE HOMEMADE GENERAL TSO’S SHRIMP